Plitvice Lakes incident: Background

 In 1990, following the electoral defeat of the government of the Socialist Republic of Croatia, ethnic tensions worsened.
 The Yugoslav People's Army (Jugoslovenska Narodna Armija – JNA) confiscated Croatia's Territorial Defence (Teritorijalna obrana – TO) weapons to minimize resistance.
 On 17 August, the tensions escalated into an open revolt of the Croatian Serbs, centred on the predominantly Serb-populated areas of the Dalmatian hinterland around Knin, parts of the Lika, Kordun, Banovina regions and eastern Croatia.
 They established a Serbian National Council in July 1990, to coordinate opposition to Croatian President Franjo Tuđman's policy of pursuing independence for Croatia.
 Milan Babić, a dentist from the southern town of Knin, was elected president.
 Knin's police chief, Milan Martić, established paramilitary militias.
 The two men eventually became the political and military leaders of the SAO Krajina, a self-declared state incorporating the Serb-inhabited areas of Croatia.

 In the beginning of 1991, Croatia had no regular army.
 In an effort to bolster its defence, Croatia doubled the size of its police force to about 20,000.
 The most effective part of the force was the 3,000-strong special police that were deployed in 12 battalions adopting military organisation.
 In addition there were 9,000–10,000 regionally organised reserve police.
 The reserve police were set up in 16 battalions and 10 companies, but they lacked weapons.

+Prelude

 In an effort to consolidate territory under their control, Croatian Serb leaders organised a political rally at the Plitvice Lakes on 25 March 1991, demanding the area be annexed to the SAO Krajina.
 Three days later, on 28 March, SAO Krajina special police seized the area, and with the help of armed civilians, removed the Croatian management of the Plitvice Lakes National Park.
 The force deployed by the SAO Krajina to the Plitvice Lakes was estimated to be approximately 100-strong.
 The region was relatively sparsely populated and there was no obvious threat to Serbs there.
 Journalist Tim Judah suggests that the move may have been motivated by a desire to control a strategic road that ran north–south through the park, linking the Serb communities in the Lika and Banovina regions.